Linchihhuai/Graduate-Project-Frontend/README.md

 * Manage and visualize items uplaoded.
 * See what other users have in store.
 * Filter and search easily the types of items that you are looking for.
-* Animated tutorial that makes using this app so much easierr!
+* Animated tutorial that makes using this app so much easier!

 ### Technologies
 Frontend :